gjbex/Workflows-for-HPC/source-code/worker-ng/simple/README.md

 # Simple

 Simple example of a typical worker-ng job.
-It uses logging and names output files using the parameters of the job.

 ## What is it?